asaikali/vere-copia/README.md

 *  Leak a database connection
 *  compute a random fibonaci number between 1000 and 1,000,000

+Setup Wavefront
+* Go to Browse --> Proxies in the wavefront UI
+* add a proxy and not the token value
+* add a file called `wavefront-token.env` with a property `WAVEFRONT_TOKEN=token value from wavefront ui`

 Steps to run the application:
 * run `docker-compose up` to setup the postgres database that the app uses
 * run the central-inventory application